 The US National Park system gives visitors access to an immense variety of natural, historical and cultural treasures.
-Whether you enjoy backpacking in a remote wilderness, viewing natural wonders or exploring the history of the United States, you can find a National Park that will be a great vacation destination.
+Whether you enjoy backpacking in the wilderness, viewing natural wonders or exploring the history of the US, you can find a great National Park to visit.

 Fly an Unmanned Aircraft (Drone)

-The National Park Service (NPS) banned all drone use in national parks in 2014.
+The National Park Service (NPS) banned drone use in national parks in 2014.
 Most parks continue to follow this policy.
 The few parks that allow model aircraft use on designated fields will still be allowed to do so.
-Check your park's website for current information on unmanned aircraft use before you pack your drone.
+Check your park's website for current information before you pack your drone.

 Collect Rocks, Plants, Fossils or Antlers

 Leave your collecting bag at home.
-You may not take rocks, fossils, plant specimens or anything else out of the park except the items you brought in and the souvenirs you purchase during your visit.
-If you find antlers in the woods, leave them there; you can't take them home, either.
-Some parks make exceptions for traditional visitor pastimes, such as seashell collecting and berry picking.
+You may not take rocks, fossils, plant specimens or anything else out of the park except the items you brought in and souvenirs you purchase during your visit.
+If you find antlers in the woods, leave them there.
+Some parks make exceptions for traditional visitor pastimes such as seashell collecting and berry picking.
 As a park ranger before you start picking up shells or pulling berries from their stems.

 Pan for Gold

 You can pan for gold in a few parks, including part of the Whiskeytown National Recreation Area in California and Wrangell-St. Elias National Park and Preserve in Alaska.
-If you aren't traveling to Alaska or Whiskeytown, leave your gold pans in your garage; you aren't allowed to go prospecting in US national parks.
+If you aren't traveling to Alaska or Whiskeytown, leave your gold pans in your garage; prospecting is not permitted in other US national parks.

 Gather Wood, Nuts, Berries or Fruit

-Individual parks may allow you to collect nuts, fruit and berries for your own consumption or to gather deadwood for a small fire, but you need to ask a park ranger about park policies before you head into the woods.
+Individual parks may allow you to collect nuts, fruit and berries for your own consumption or to gather deadwood for a small fire, but you should ask a ranger about park policies before you head into the woods.
 In general, park visitors cannot gather wood or edibles in national parks.

 Feed Wild Animals

-Feeding wild animals encourages them to seek out more "people food," but some park visitors haven't paid attention to Yogi Bear or to any of the information provided by park rangers.
+Feeding wild animals encourages them to seek out more "people food."
 Please do not feed any wild animals, especially bears.
 Use park-provided bear boxes to store your food.
 Never leave food in your car or tent.

 Climb, Walk on or Deface Structures, Rock Formations or Cultural Artifacts